 - The under-75 breast cancer mortality rate ranges from 13.3 to 31.9 per 100,000 women

-The inquiry will aim to understand the extent of these variations – including, where possible, whether variation has changed significantly over time – and the reasons for these variations, as well as exploring the impact they have on patients.
+The inquiry aims to understand the extent of these variations – including, where possible, whether variation has changed significantly over time – and the reasons for these variations, as well as exploring the impact they have on patients.
 Ultimately, the inquiry will make recommendations about how these inequalities can be reduced.

 Focus of the inquiry